Pulling off that 1940s mens fashion look is easier than you think!September 20, 2014

 1940s Mens fashion was defined by the Second World War which started in 1939 and ended in 1945.
-Most 1940s men spent the 40’s in uniform, therefore 1940s male fashion was utilitarian.
+Most 1940s men spent the 40’s in uniform, therefore 1940s fashion for Men was utilitarian.
 British Army Uniform for the 2nd World War consisted of Battle Dress.
 WW11 battle dress was a wool uniform in shades of khaki or brown.
-It was designed to be easy to move in, warm in cold climates and relatively comfortable when wet.
+It was designed to be easy to move in, warm in cold climates and relatively comfortable when wet

 Mens 1940s clothing and Army Uniforms